 Color is one of the easiest ways to give your report some excitement.
 Just adding it to the cover will help, but creating thoroughly full color booklets is even better.

 2. Send it through marketing

 Your marketing department knows your brand and how your company portrays itself.
-Send your annual report through the marketing department to get a little life sprinkled into it.
-This will help it show your business’s spirit.
-You believe in your business and what it can do.
+Send your annual report through your marketing department to get a little life sprinkled into it.
+This will help to show your company’s spirit.
+You believe in your business.
 Show that with more than just numbers.
 Show what your business can do.

 3. Add charts

-It may seem like a given, but keep this in mind throughout the report.
+Charts may seem like a given, but keep them in mind throughout the report.
 Charts will help to show data much better than lists of numbers.
 Use them in unexpected ways to pack the most punch.

 4. Add photographs

-Don’t just tell what your company did last year, show what it does.
+Don’t just tell what your company did last year, show it.
 A photo is worth a thousand words, and people will “read” those thousand words in an instant.
-Even if you aren’t a wordsmith, photographs will make you look like an expert speaker.
+Even if you aren’t a wordsmith, photographs will make you look like an expert storyteller.

 5. Create infographics